 Windscribe offers an innovative range of connection modes, with the industry-standard OpenVPN (UDP and TCP) and IKEv2, as well as Stealth and WStunell modes for countries where the internet is restricted.

 The bottom line: What is the deal with Windscribe logging?

-But as with any VPN, there are some blind spots, such as Windscribe’s policy on preventing multiple connections.
-And any 5 eyes VPN is suspect for many people.
+But as with any VPN, there are some blind spots and any Five Eyes VPN is suspect for many people.
 So exercise caution, but not too much.
 As far as Canadian VPNs go, Windscribe is pretty safe.